Scaled Agile Framework

 SAFe’s weaknesses include:

-- Some believe the framework is not pure agile, because requires too much upfront planning and process definition
+- Firstly, some believe the framework is not pure agile, because requires too much upfront planning and process definition

 - Also takes more of a top-down approach rather than a team-based approach